Crazyjs123/house_renting/README.md

 ### 4.4 pay_rent_and_transfer

-> The tenant applies to rent a house for one month and pays 3000 yuan, of which 2000 yuan is the rent and 1000 yuan is the deposit.
+> The tenant applies to rent a house for one month and pays 3000 GAS, of which 2000 GAS is the rent and 1000 GAS is the deposit.

 - **run command**